FPMedia/codecapsules-docs/docs/reference/migrating-a-database-with-code-capsules.md

 DROP COLUMN drop_column_name;
 ```

-Up-migration query
+**Up-migration query**

-Insert the following SQL query to the SQL file with the `up` suffix, to insert a row into the database:
+Insert the following SQL query to the SQL file with the `up` suffix to insert a row into the database:

 ```
 ALTER TABLE table_name